 Right now there’s really no such thing as a cheap PC, but there’s cheaper builds for certain.
 One definite way to save money is to build a rig with less impressive specs.
 While it would be nice to have an RTX 3090 and Ryzen 9 5950X, the truth is you’re probably never going to utilize that much power.

-But if you’re one of the many people who’s willing to lose a few frames per second for a few hundred dollars, a 1080p 60FPS PC is probably the sweet spot if you want to get a cheap rig that runs well.
+If you’re one of the many people who’s willing to lose a few frames per second for a few hundred dollars, a 1080p 60FPS PC is probably the sweet spot if you want to get a cheap rig that balances a smooth gaming experience with a reasonable cost.

 In addition to our primary parts list, we’ll offer an alternative for most parts.
 These will offer greater customization of the build.